Fishing Season: Fall

 Hatches:

+This fishery is based on subsurface activity, and there are no key hatches of note.
 Baitfish and sculpin patterns are the primary forage to imitate on this river.
+Crayfish imitations always fish well.
 Stoneflies, woolly buggers, and egg patterns are great when nymphing.

 Best Time to Fish: